dshanske/simple-location/readme.md

 ### How can I see a map of all the locations in an archive page? ###

 If you add /map to any archive URL, for example, example.com/2019/map it will return a template with a map view of that archive.
 It uses a default template built into the theme.
 Being as styling this would not be customized to your theme, you can add a map-archive.php file to your theme to customize this.
+For taxonomies, use /map/taxonomy/term.

 ### JetPack offers Location Display, why do I need this? ###